Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

 <a name="validation"></a>
 ## Validation

-Validation policies can be applied any time in audit and enforce modes.
-Violation is only reported in case of **audit** mode and it blocks the resources from coming up when applied in **enforce** mode.
+Validation policies can be applied any time in `audit` and `enforce` modes.
+Violation is only reported in case of `audit` mode and it blocks the resources from coming up when applied in `enforce` mode.
 Also, it generates the report of policy violation in respective workloads.
-Check out the following example of validation policy in audit mode -
+The following is an example of the validation policy in `audit` mode.

 ######Example: